sufrin/ThreadCSO/README.md

 pool implementation are available: all can be specified and parameterized at run-time.
-(Note added Feb 2023: in the present setup *virtual threads* are used to run processes: the exact form of thread it will use when running can be specified at process abstration time)
+(Note added Feb 2023: in the present setup *virtual threads* are used to run processes: the exact form of thread it will use when running can be specified at process abstraction time)

 Simple process expressions yield values of type `PROC` and take one of the following forms